blessedjasonmwanza/MoneyUnify/ReadMe.md

-> ℹ️ ⚠️ When going live, you must **submit your KYC to MTN via their developer portal**.
-You can contact their teams to help speed up the approval process.

  - ### Airtel -  Available in over 15 African countries 😍
     > 2% - 2.5% transaction fees
     - [x] **Make collections** - You can Accept payments from **over 15 countries in Africa** using **Airtel Mobile Money*
     - [ ] Send money from your Airtel merchant Account to *Airtel* Mobile Networks (coming soon)
     - #### SETUP
         - [x] Begin by creating your developer account on the Official [Airtel Developer portal](https://developers.airtel.africa/home).
-Thereafter, configure your keys on the [MoneyUnify Dashboard](https://dashboard.moneyunify.com)
+Thereafter, configure your keys on the [MoneyUnify Dashboard](https://dashboard.moneyunify.com) and **subscribe to their collections product**
         - [x] [See Documentation](./Examples/Airtel/ReadMe.md).
 Snippet examples are available to help you integrate in minutes! />
+        - [ ] ℹ️ ⚠️ before going live, you must **submit your KYC to Airtel via their developer portal**.
+You can contact their teams to help speed up the approval process.

      - #### Supported Countries on the Airtel mobile Money USSD provider
          | Country            | Country Code | Currency           | Currency Code |